FlyingFathead/catgit/README.md

 ## Credits

-`catgit` was developed by FlyingFathead with contributions from ChaosWhisperer.
+`catgit` was developed by [FlyingFathead](https://github.com/FlyingFathead) with digital ghost code contributions from ChaosWhisperer.

 ## About `catgit`